10 min read

 3.3 Sermon Notes

 • Main Points: Record the main points or themes of the sermon.
-These are usually outlined by the speaker and serve as an overarching framework for the message.

 • Scripture References: Write down the Bible verses referenced during the sermon.
-These passages provide the biblical foundation for the message and allow for further study and reflection.

 • Quotes and Illustrations: Note impactful quotes, stories, or illustrations shared by the speaker.
-These can help you remember key concepts and make the message more relatable.

 3.4 Personal Reflections

 • Thoughts and Questions: Write down your initial thoughts, questions, and reactions to the text.
-Explore any areas of confusion, curiosity, or conviction that arise during your study.

 Section 4: Tips for Effective Bible Note-Taking